 Today, we have the chance to create more tree-filled schools and neighborhoods.
 School districts in East Palo Alto, Mountain View, and Redwood City have asked Canopy to bring our unique combination of tree planting, tree care, and youth engagement to their communities.

-To make this possible, we’ve launched Growing the Canopy, a campaign to raise $600,000 from individual donors to fund this next phase of Healthy Trees, Healthy Kids!
-Together, we’ll:
+To make this possible, we launched Growing the Canopy, a campaign to raise $600,000 from individual donors to fund this next phase of Healthy Trees, Healthy Kids!
+Over 5 years (2015 – 2020), we’ll:

 We warmly invite you to join us!

 “We are so thrilled and grateful to arrive at this milestone with all of you.
 As we expand our scope and impact, your support as donors and friends of Canopy has been essential—and so heartening!
 Thank you for believing in us, and for investing with us in a greener future.” —Susan Rosenberg, Campaign Chair and Canopy Co-Founder